credibil/proof/examples/webvh/README.md

 --header 'Content-Type: application/json' \
 --data '{}'
 ```

+### Update

+The update endpoint will rotate keys and add another verification method to the DID document.
+See the `UpdateRequest` struct in the `update.rs` file: you can define a key purpose for the verification method to add.
+If you leave this blank a general purpose verification method is added anyway.

 ### Read JSON Log

 The read endpoint will `GET` the JSON log file (`did.jsonl`).
 You can call this after the other operations to see their effect.